mb720/sparse/readme.md

 ###Basic:
-Let's say the file you'd like to parse looks like this:
+Let's say the file you'd like to parse is this:

     start
       first line in first block